Jennifer Paterson

 Jennifer Mary Paterson (3 April 1928 – 10 August 1999) was a British celebrity cook, author, actress and television personality who appeared on the television programme Two Fat Ladies (1996–1999) with Clarissa Dickson Wright.
-Prior to this, she wrote a cookery column both for The Spectator and for The Oldie.
+Prior to this, she wrote cookery columns for The Spectator and for The Oldie.

-The pair were famous for their rich traditional meals made from scratch.
-Paterson was known for her liberal use of butter and cream, remarking on her television show in her usual manner with a shake of the hand, that yoghurt was only fit for vegetarians and those with "a poor tummy".
+Paterson and Dickson Wright were famous for their rich traditional meals made from scratch.
+Paterson was known for her liberal use of butter and cream, remarking on her television show in her usual manner with a shake of the hand, that yoghurt was only fit for vegetarians and those with "a poor tummy" (in relation to its use as a substitute for cream in cooking).
 They travelled to filming locations throughout the UK on Paterson's Triumph Thunderbird motorbike with Dickson Wright occupying the sidecar.

-Early life and career
+Early life

 Paterson came from an Army family, of which she later wrote, "My mother had no idea of how to cook and no wish to learn, existing on gorgonzola, coffee, and chocolates after the demise of any form of servant.
 My father, having gone through two World Wars, was far too frightened to put on a kettle and my brothers, who married young to very good wives... never showed any signs of wanting to whip up something delicious for a treat."
+Her father was Robert Paterson, an officer of the Seaforth Highlanders, and her mother was Josephine Bartlett.
+Paterson lived in China until she was four.